 - Self-nominations will not be considered.

-PLEASE NOTE THAT THE DEADLINE TO SUBMIT NOMINATIONS IS 31 MARCH 2024.
+PLEASE NOTE THAT THE EXTENDED DEADLINE TO SUBMIT NOMINATIONS IS 5 APRIL 2024.
 HOWEVER WE STRONGLY RECOMMEND THAT YOU DO NOT WAIT UNTIL THE DEADLINE BUT SUBMIT YOUR NOMINATION AS EARLY AS POSSIBLE.

 - TWAS is inviting nominations from all its members as well as science academies, national research councils, universities and scientific institutions in developing and developed countries.